Academic Catalog

 The mission of the Lisska Center for Intellectual Engagement is to support research and scholarship, to foster intellectual community and academic enrichment among all Denisonians, and to provide an interdisciplinary space for the open exchange of ideas, perspectives, and arguments.

 The Lisska Center is a dynamic space where intellectual curiosity is celebrated and diverse perspectives collide to spark exciting new ideas.
-Whether you're interested in conducting cutting-edge research, pursuing academic opportunities abroad, or attending thought-provoking events, the Lisska Center has something to offer to students across all majors and class years.
+Whether you're interested in conducting cutting-edge research, pursuing academic opportunities off-campus, or attending thought-provoking events, the Lisska Center has something to offer to students across all majors and class years.

+If you're eager to explore academic experiences beyond the classroom, the Lisska Center can help fund your travel expenses and research supplies, making it easier to pursue your passions.
 At the heart of the Lisska Center's mission is a commitment to creating a culture of intellectual life on campus.
 The Minds Wide Open series brings together modern thought leaders to share their ideas and perspectives on a wide range of topics.
-From the latest scientific breakthroughs to the most pressing social issues of our time, these events challenge your assumptions and broaden your understanding of the world.
+Unleash your intellectual curiosity and engage with your future in exciting new ways at the Lisska Center for Intellectual Engagement.
+For more information, visit the Lisska Center.

 Office of Community Values & Student Conduct

 The Office of Community Values and Student Conduct (OCVSC) oversees the Code of Student Conduct.
-It facilitates processes for both individual and organizational groups grounded in fair, equitable, and educational methods.
-Individuals are provided the opportunity to maneuver through accountability processes by addressing their involvement in situations, identifying their responsibility, and engaging in outcomes that help remedy the impacts of their decision-making on the community.
-Staff provide conflict coaching, education, and connections to campus and community resources to support the connection between individual behaviors, values-based decision-making, and community well-being.
-Beyond formal student conduct processes, OCVSC staff provide opportunities for individuals to resolve disputes through healthy confrontation of choices and honest dialogue in the ways of mediation and restorative circling conversations.
-In doing so, staff facilitate learning, redress of harm, and meaning of community.
+It facilitates processes for both individual and organizational groups grounded in fair, equitable, and educational approaches.
+Individuals are provided the opportunity to navigate through accountability processes by addressing their involvement in situations, identifying their role or responsibility in a situation, and engaging in outcomes that help remedy the impacts of their decision-making on the community.
+Staff provide conflict coaching, education, and programmatic connections to campus and community resources to support the connection between individual behaviors, values-based decision-making, and community well-being.

 For more information, go to https://denison.edu/campus/conduct